iago-mendes/stemguy-posts/2021-01-31-messier-catalog.md

 # Famous DSO's in the Messier catalog

+Now that you have understood the context behind the deep sky objects, let's dive into the reason why most of you probably are here: to see some amazing images and what they represent.

 ## The Crab Nebula (M1)

 <Img url='https://api.stemguy.club/uploads/m1.png-061b8e6f9e278cc203279839504c6dbf.png' alt='Crab nebula (M1)' credit='NASA, ESA, J. Hester and A. Loll (Arizona State University)' creditLink='https://www.nasa.gov/feature/goddard/2017/messier-1-the-crab-nebula' width=1500 height=1500 />

+The Crab Nebula is the first object in the Messier catalog and is one of the most interesting as well.
+As the name suggests, this DSO is a nebula that is remnant from a supernova (death of a massive star).

+This explosion event was visible in Earth in 1054 and was noticed by Chinese astronomers, who viewed a *"guest star"* (as it was thought back then) even during the day.
+Nowadays, in a region with low light pollution, we can see M1 by aligning our equipments to the Taurus constellation.

 ## The Andromeda Galaxy (M31)

 <Img url='https://api.stemguy.club/uploads/m31.png-fa1f0777d98390bdf6f22da2f62ff31f.png' alt='The Andromeda Galaxy (M31)' credit='NASA, ESA and Z. Levay (STScI/AURA)' creditLink='https://www.nasa.gov/feature/goddard/2017/messier-31-the-andromeda-galaxy' width=1000 height=1000 />

+The Andromeda Galaxy is the 31st object in the Messier catalog and is one of the most famous bodies by the public.
+It is the nearest galactic neighbor of our galaxy, and — along with the Milk Way — forms the Local Group, having some satellite galaxies around both central bodies.
+Besides M31 is **collision course** towards us!!!
+However, do not worry; we still have about 4.5 billion years of safety before that happens.

 <HorizontalAd />